• Skip to primary navigation

 This classic Korean comfort food is easily customizable when it comes to spice, protein, and vegetable preferences.

-Watch out BCD's there's a new delicious soft tofu soup recipe in town.
+Watch out BCD’s there’s a new delicious soft tofu soup recipe in town.
 Now you can make your own personalized bowl of tofu soup right from the comfort of your home.
-If you ask any of my closest friends, they will tell you Korean soft tofu soup is by far my greatest addiction.
-In high school, my girlfriends and I would literally go to BCD's tofu house every weekend and have a bowl of this bubbling hot and spicy tofu soup filled with the softest silky tofu that is served with a variety of delicious side dishes.
+If you ask any of my closest friends, they will tell you that Korean soft tofu soup is by far my greatest addiction.
+In high school, my girlfriends and I would literally go to BCD’s tofu house every weekend and have a bowl of this bubbling hot and spicy tofu soup filled with the softest silky tofu that is served with a variety of delicious side dishes.

 So when it comes to soondubu jjigae, I take it VERY seriously.
 This recipe is easily customizable based on your preferred spiciness level, broth, protein, and vegetable preferences.
 So basically this soft tofu soup recipe is perfect for everyone (who loves tofu.)
 If you are looking for other warm and comforting soups, check out my Budae Jjigae (Korean Army Stew) or homemade wonton soup!